valory-xyz/docs/docs/protocol/technical_overview.md

 !!! info

-	This section will be added soon.
+	This section will be completed soon.

 ### Contract addresses